hkarim/MidiManager/README.md

 MidiManager
 ===========

-MidiManager is a VST plugin that allows you to right scipts using [Pure programming language] (http://purelang.bitbucket.org/).
+MidiManager is a VST plugin that allows you to write scripts using [Pure programming language] (http://purelang.bitbucket.org/).
 The plugin is written using [Juce Framework] (http://www.juce.com/).
 MidiManager is currenlty only available for Mac OS X. The plugin requires
 Pure installed on your system, which can be simply installed using brew: